 Empowering people - Changing lives

 In line with National Dementia Strategies, the DSDC has developed its successful Best Practice in Dementia Care Learning Programme to help organisations in all sectors achieve national and regional care standards.
-The programme is accredited by the Royal College of Nursing with 16 CPD hours and recognised by Skills for Care.
-The Housing edition has been validated as supporting the housing profession by the Chartered Institute of Housing.
+The programme is accredited by the Royal College of Nursing with 16 CPD hours, City & Guilds assured and recognised by Skills for Care.

 The Best Practice in Dementia Care Learning Programme is a learning resource for all frontline health and social care staff which was first developed by the DSDC in 2007.
 The learning programme has enabled learners across the UK and internationally to develop their existing skills, gain new knowledge and improve their care of people with dementia.
 It is designed to empower learners, increasing both levels of confidence and their perception of their value within the care setting.